 - Then click ADD TO PLANNER.

 Use the search field or filter options to narrow the results.
-Upload .tcx, .gpx, .fit, or .kml files from your computer directly into the route planner using the Upload File button to the right of the search field.
+You can also upload .tcx, .gpx, .fit, or .kml files from your computer directly into the route planner using the Upload File button to the right of the search field.

-Click ADD ROUTE at the top of the left panel to deselect your first route, and start a fresh route on the same map.
+Click ADD NEW at the top of the left panel to deselect your first route, and start a fresh route on the same map.

 The route you were editing will turn from red to gray indicating it is inactive.
 Click to add the start point of the second route, and plan as usual.
 You can add as many routes to a single map as you want.

 Pro-tip: When saving multiple routes, use the ‘X’ to clear the confirmation screen to save your other routes.

 Pro-tip: Create an alternate starting point for a route with the Add New tool.
 Combine the new route addition to an existing route in the planner by clicking the green dot.

 The Cue Review Tool is the fastest and easiest way to make sure your cuesheet is just how you want it.
 The review will walk you through each cue so you can ensure its accuracy, and make any changes or corrections you'd like.
 You can even add in custom cues and POIs during the process.

 The Cue Review tool can be found at the bottom of the left side panel, just above the Save button.
 Try it out by clicking Review Cues on your next route.
 Check out more about the Cue Review tool here.

 Advanced Route Planning features are unlocked with a Premium subscription.